jabirali/bodge/README.md

 # Bodge
 Bodge is a Python solver for large-scale tight-binding models.
-Although quite general models of this type are supported, we target the BOgoliubov-DeGEnnes equations for superconductivity, which is where the code name comes from.
+Although quite general models of this type are supported, we target the BOgoliubov-DeGEnnes equations for superconductivity, which is where the project name comes from.

 ## Installation (General)
 To use the default Python version on your system, simply run: